 One of the church's greatest problems is that we have lost sight of the sheer grandeur and power and authority of God, we have "declawed the Lion of Judah".
-To understand disasters like Haiti biblically, we have to understand that God is in total control, even in the storm.
+To understand disasters biblically, we have to understand that God is in total control.

-The state of Creation: When you look at something like Haiti you intuitively know that something is wrong with the world.
+The state of Creation: When you look at these events you intuitively know that something is wrong with the world.
 You're right.
 Paul spells out the problem in Romans 8:20 'For the creation was subjected to futility'.
 As a result Paul says in v21 that creation is in bondage to decay, and in v22 that it is groaning together in the pains of childbirth.